-If I mentioned the word COVID or coronavirus, we could spend hours discussing this topic and how it has, and continues to impact your life.
+If I mentioned the word COVID or coronavirus, we could spend hours discussing this topic and how it has, and continues to impact lives.

 But if I were to give you the phrase, "Will of God," what images come to your mind?
-Maybe you have had a loved one die and someone came up to you and said, "It must have been the will of God."
-Maybe someone has an awful disease or illness and some unthinking person feels it's their duty to remind you, "It is the will of God."
+Maybe you have had a loved one die and someone came up to you and said, feels it's their duty to remind you, "It is the will of God."
 There is a kind of dark picture that emerges sometimes as we think on the phrase "Thy Will Be Done."